 If you are enrolled in Medicare Advantage, you do have additional opportunities to switch your coverage back to Original Medicare.

-The “Medicare Open Enrollment Period” runs from January 1st to March 31st starting in 2019.
+The “Medicare Open Enrollment Period” runs from January 1st to March 31st.
 During this time, you can switch to another Medicare Advantage plan or back to Original Medicare and pick up Part D and a Medicare Supplement plan instead.
 Your coverage starts on the first day of the month after you enroll.